kaplan81/rick-morty-pwa-workbox/README.md

 ## Cache the images

-But what happens if we go offline again.
+But what happens if we go offline again?
 Well...

 <img src="visuals/offline-with-api-without-imgs.png">